Redux Riding Hood: Production

-The show was produced by Walt Disney Television Animation (WDTA) and Toonz Animation Ltd New Zealand with an uncredited DTVA unit, Disney MovieToons.
+The show was produced by Walt Disney Television Animation (DTVA) and Toonz Animation Ltd New Zealand with an uncredited DTVA unit, Disney MovieToons.
 Gnome Productions Ltd. New Zealand was credited as an additional production facility.
 Buena Vista Imaging produced titles and opticals.

 Departing from Disney's storied tradition of family entertainment, Redux was supposed to be the first in a line of "Totally Twisted Fairy Tales" reinvented certain fairy tales with an offbeat, adult-oriented, comedic slant through the talents of veteran sitcom (Cheers, Newhart) writer Dan O'Shannon and animation producer/director Steve Moore.
 Voices are provided by luminaries like Seinfeld's Michael Richards, Don Rickles, Lacey Chabert (Party of Five) and Mia Farrow.

-The series was a creative project that bring light back to animators that were down from a lack of non-adult projects.
+The series was a creative project that brought light back to animators that were down from a lack of non-adult projects.
 O'Shannon from the prospect of "Redux" opened up doors for out of the ordinary imaginative writers.
 The film turned out well, and scored an Oscar nomination, but then Disney put it on the shelf in 1998, and it has remained there ever since.